rumeshchakma/rumeshchakma/README.md

 - 👋 Hi, I’m @rumeshchakma
 - 👀 I’m interested in asceticism ....
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning programming languages .....
-- 💞️ I’m looking for collaboration on w3 & machine languageon
+- 💞️ I’m looking for collaboration on w3 & machine languages  .........

 <!---
 rumeshchakma/rumeshchakma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.